exbotanical/zito.fyi/content/a-complete-guide-to-make.md

 The syntax of a Makefile is based on rules that define how to build a target (usually a file or an executable) from its dependencies (usually other files or object files).
 Each rule consists of a target, its dependencies, and the commands needed to build the target from its dependencies.

-Speaking of syntax, let's take a closer look at the syntax used in Makefiles.
+Let's take a closer look at the syntax used in Makefiles.

 ## Makefile Syntax 101